kpunith8/Links-and-Tutorials/NodeJS/Deploying-web-apps.md

 ## Heroku deployment

-- Sign up with heroku, download the heroku cli and login
+- Sign up with `heroku`, download the heroku cli and login

 - Create new node app in heroku (App can be created using heroku-cli as well, download `heroku-cli`, if you want to use `heroku-git` to store your files)